 - Check your power supply – check to see whether one of the fuses hasn’t tripped on your fuse box.
 Sometimes the obvious is overlooked!
 And can be fixed with a simple reset.

 - Is your boiler pilot light?
 Older models with a pilot light might require reignition.
 Follow your boiler manufacturer’s instructions.
 If it’s a newer model, then you could try pressing the deblocking button to reignite the burner.

 - Heating controls – check the times on your thermostat / programmer.
+Do your batteries need replacing?
 Get the manual out and make sure you’ve got them set up correctly.
 Check your timer.
 Your thermostat will lose accuracy as it gets older and might need replacing.